Mr-Tomahawk/TrollSpeed-Simple/README.md

 v3 has memory classes for interacting with process memory, credit to @bphucc

-All content for educational purposes
+All content for educational purposes, read releases page